vojtapl/synaTudorMiS/README.md

 ### What works:

 - Enroll, authentication.
+- Storing and reading (currently not yet without initializing sensor) pairing data on host partition in plain text (no encryption).
 - Some other misc commands.

 ### What does not work:
-- More complex working with data partition - saving pairing data, writing, full decode.
+- Using the same pairing data in Windows and Linux.
     - This would require an equivalent function to Crypt(Un)ProtectData to encrypt the pairing data before writing to host partition on sensor.
+Or dumping the pairing data and storing them on Linux as well.

-### TODOs:
+### To-dos:

 - change the identities used
+    - where to get / generate them
 - host partition
-    - how to wrap / unwrap pairing data
-        - CryptUnprotectData and CryptProtectData, so no easy decoding without Windows
-        - mimic the funcitons wrapping / unwrapping data
-    - how to store pairing data on sensor
-        - missing tags 0, 1 and 5
+    - encryption
 - where does the common property come from and what is it for -> where does the function highLevelSetCommonProptery get its params from
-- How does BIOS format the host partition
-- What does the 0xa6 command do
+- If there is space store Linux pairing data after Windows pairing data.
 - cleanup logging
 - code cleanup
 - general cleanup
 - (not important) check for update and update
 - (not important) find the newest driver version and check for differences
+- improve security

+### Some notes on how does the sensor work
+- Each enrollment is tied to a set of pairing data.

 ### How to prepare for WinDbg